-With a pair of Sweet 16 appearances, six NCAA Tournament berths, Big Ten regular-season and tournament titles and an international gold medal on his résumé, 10th-year head coach Matt Painter is widely regarded as one of the brightest young minds in all of college basketball.
+With a pair of Sweet 16 appearances, six NCAA Tournament berths, Big Ten regular-season and tournament titles and an international gold medal on his résumé, 10th-year head coach Matt Painter is widely regarded as one of the brightest minds in all of college basketball.

 In nine years at the helm, Painter has restored his alma mater's place among the nation's elite college basketball programs.